 It was relatively quiet with soft music in the background, and vibes of calming charm.
 A place where you can read a book over a cup of tea.

-The café started off as Little Wooden Table, an online home bakery, doing healthier bakes with reduced sugar, natural flavours and colouring, specializing in chiffon cakes, pound cakes, and customized birthday cakes.
+The café started off as Little Wooden Table, an online home bakery, doing healthier bakes with reduced sugar, natural flavours and colouring, specializing in chiffon cakes, pound cakes, and customised birthday cakes.

 It is a joint ownership with friends who helmed that dream of opening up a café since university days.